gbdev/gbdev.github.io/website/guides/lyc_timing.md

 So, the basic setup for raster FX is as follows:

-1. Request an interrupt by setting rLYC to the appropriate scanline
+1. Request an interrupt by setting LYC to the appropriate scanline
 2. The system will start your interrupt routine when that scanline begins
 3. Perform your chosen effect by modifying PPU registers
 4. Exit with reti